Help - Maintaining your approvals - Radiation Assurance

 When to notify changes/amendments to Radiation Assurance

-Any changes to the study that will affect the information in Part B Section 3 will constitute a change or amendment that needs to be submitted to Radiation Assurance.
-This includes, but is not limited to, any changes to the following:
+If a change or amendment will affect the information in Part B Section 3 you’ll need to submit these to Radiation Assurance.
+This includes, but is not limited to, any changes to:

-• The number of scans – this can be an addition or reduction, as a result of change in length of time participants are in follow-up, addition of new arms to the study which include scans.
+• the number of scans – this can be an addition or reduction (for example as a result of change in length of time participants are in follow-up, addition of new arms to the study which include scans)

-• The type of scans – for instance CT may be introduced as an alternative to MRI
+• the type of scans – for instance a CT scan may be introduced as an alternative to MRI

-• The dose calculation – for instance change in number of scans, new scans or to allow for new sites having different procedures or equipment which do not fit into the limits given in the original review.
+• the dose calculation – for instance a change in number of scans, new scans or to allow for new sites having different procedures or equipment which do not fit into the limits given in the original review

-• The participant group – this may affect the CRE justification.
-Particular regard should be taken when adding adults aged 18-64, adults aged over 65, children, healthy volunteers, or pregnant participants for the first time, though the addition of other participant groups may also require re-review.
+• the participant group – this may affect the clinical radiation expert (CRE) justification.
+Particular regard should be taken when adding adults aged 18-64, adults aged over 65, children, healthy volunteers, or pregnant participants for the first time, though the addition of other participant groups may also require re-review

-• The entry regarding the risk of ionising radiation exposure in the participant information sheet (PIS) where this substantially alters the meaning of the text, as this will have been previously reviewed and authorised by the MPE and CRE.
+• the text within the participant information sheet (PIS) regarding the risk of ionising radiation exposure, particularly where the amendment/change substantially alters the meaning of the text, as this will have been previously reviewed and authorised by the medical physics expert (MPE) and CRE.

-• Radiotherapy procedures – for example, changing the way the radiotherapy is delivered, adding or removing sessions, or amending the dose to be administered.
+• radiotherapy procedures – for example, changing the way the radiotherapy is provided, adding or removing sessions, or amending the dose to be administered.

-• Other radiation exposures – these could be the use of a test that may include exposure to ionising radiation e.g. GFR, or the inclusion or removal of the need for biopsies that could be CT-guided.
+• other radiation exposures – these could be the use of a test that may include exposure to ionising radiation, for example Glomerular Filtration Rate (GFR), or the inclusion or removal of the need for biopsies that could be CT-guided

-An amendment to Radiation Assurance is not required for the following:
+An amendment to Radiation Assurance is not required for:

 Substantial amendments will be processed through Radiation Assurance as any change to the Clinical Radiation Expert (CRE) and Medical Physics Expert (MPE) reviews will constitute a substantial amendment to the Research Ethics Committee (REC).
 Where there are non-substantial changes to documents that were reviewed as part of the Radiation Assurance process these will not need to be notified to Radiation Assurance.